 These music streaming services, available at different price points, allow you to stream music from your favorite artists, albums, and genres.
 Most even give you access to a wide range of podcasts.

 Many people who own an Amazon Echo make use of Amazon Music.
-It comes in three tiers, each with different price points.
+However, recent changes have made the way Amazon Music works different – and frustrating!
+So what exactly changed?

-There’s Amazon Music Free, which, just as its name indicates is free.
-This level comes with an extremely limited selection of songs.
+First, there’s Amazon Music Free, which, just as its name indicates is free.
+This level comes with a limited selection of songs that are only available on stations or Amazon-curated playlists.
 You can only play on one device at a time, and only SD-quality music is available.

 The next and highest tier is Amazon Music Unlimited.
 You can get this in an Individual, Family, or Student plan.
-Prime members pay $7.99/month or $79/year.
-Subscribers that don’t have Amazon Prime pay $9.99/month.
-There is no annual payment option for non-Prime users.
+Prime members pay $8.99/month or $89/year.
+Subscribers that don’t have Amazon Prime pay $10.99/month.
+With this and the next option, you have the ability to choose individual songs, create queues and playlists.

-Amazon Music Unlimited Family plans are $14.99/month, or $149/year for Prime members only.
-This plan allows you to listen on up to six devices at a time.
-At this tier, your music choices are practically endless, as you now have access to over 90 million songs!
+Amazon Music Unlimited Family plans are $15.99/month, or $159/year for Prime members only.
+You can listen on up to six devices at a time, and your music choices are practically endless, as you now have access to over 90 million songs!
 It presents a great value to someone who relies on Amazon Music as their sole music streaming service.

 If you have Amazon Music, or any other music streaming service, you most likely use your Echo to listen to it.
 No doubt you’d like to listen to music from your Echo uninterrupted – but is this possible?